Upsizing to SQL Server

 Start by making sure that your SQL Server software is running.
 Open the SQL Server Management Console and select Registered Servers from the View menu.

-Click the Connect icon and connect the Object Explorer to the server you started in the previous step.
-[Connecting to SQL Server] Connect
+[Connecting to SQL Server] Click the Connect icon and connect the Object Explorer to the server you started in the previous step.

 A new installation of SQL Server holds nothing but a set of system databases for its own internal use.
-We have to create a new database to hold our upsized data.
+The next step is to create a new database to hold our upsized data.

 Right click on the Databases entry and select New Database... from the menu.
 This will open a dialog asking for properties of the new database.
 You can leave most of these at their default settings for now.
-These might not be the most appropriate or effective values for your particular database but the database will run with these defaults and you can tune them later.
-The only property that does need to be entered is the database name.
+These might not be the most appropriate or effective values for your particular database but we can be sure that the database will run with these defaults and you can tune them later.
+The only property that does need to be changed from the default value is the database name.

 By default, these will both be in a folder such as C:\Program Files\Microsoft SQL Server\MSSQL\MSSQL\DATA.
 This option is typically not visible in the New Database dialog but you can scroll sideways on the Database Files grid and alter these paths if necessary.